MFSB: Career

 In the spring of 1974, Philadelphia International released an instrumental track which had been recorded by the band as the theme music for the television show Soul Train as a single.
-The record, titled "TSOP (The Sound of Philadelphia)" reached number one on the US Billboard Hot 100 and also topped the R&B chart and the adult contemporary chart.
+The record, titled "TSOP (The Sound of Philadelphia)", reached number one on the US Billboard Hot 100 and also topped the R&B chart and the adult contemporary chart.
 The success of "TSOP" launched a recording career for the band under their own name.
 MFSB albums and singles were released for the rest of the decade.

-MFSB recorded a cover of the Nite-Liters's 1971 instrumental "K-Jee", which gained some popularity when it was featured in a key scene in the film Saturday Night Fever (1977).
+MFSB recorded a cover of the Nite-Liters's 1971 instrumental "K-Jee", which gained some popularity later when it was featured in a key scene in the film Saturday Night Fever (1977).
 It is also included in the soundtrack to that movie.
 "Sexy" (1975) was later used as a prize cue for the "Big Deal of the Day" on the 1980 version of Let's Make a Deal.

 Another popular MFSB number, "Love Is the Message", has been a favorite of dance/disco DJs since its release; countless remixes, both official and unofficial, exist of the song.
 On September 20, 2004, the record became among the first to be inducted into the newly formed Dance Music Hall of Fame.
-In October 2004, the song appeared in the video game, Grand Theft Auto: San Andreas, playing on funk radio station, Bounce FM.
-An episode of the television series Pose_(TV_series) named after the song aired on July 18, 2018, and the song appeared prominently in the show.
+In October 2004, the song appeared in the video game Grand Theft Auto: San Andreas, playing on funk radio station, Bounce FM.
+An episode of the television series Pose named after the song aired on July 18, 2018, and the song appeared prominently in the episode.